'Lightweight' replication and centralized reporting using 'Summary Generator' item class.

 Issue/Introduction

 There are situations when it is needed to replicate a very specific set of data from one Notification Server to another.
 For example, you need to replicate data that is being generated by a custom query configured to run on a custom schedule.
-What is the 'easiest' way?
+What is the 'easiest' way to do this?

 Environment